 Generally, property must be platted or replatted when it is being developed or redeveloped.
 A plat may also be required when a portion of undeveloped property is being divided and sold or if a building structure is proposed for construction over an existing lot line.
 See Platting Guidelines and Compliance Checklist prior to submittals of plat application to ensure all items requested are provided.

-The City’s current **plat application fee is $35 per acre (rounded up) of property being platted, plus $100 per plat sheet. *The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Office.
+The City’s plat application fee has recently been revised to be effective October 1, 2017 by City Ordinance 3469. *The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Office by the applicant or their assigned designee.
 Recording fees are determined by Dallas County.
-Please contact Dallas County Clerk for current filing fees. **Plat application fees will increase effective October 1st 2017.
+Please contact Dallas County Clerk for current filing fees.

 Engineering (civil) plans are sometimes required when property is platted for development.
 Engineering plans associated with a plat must be submitted for construction of streets drainage, water and sewer systems, fire hydrants, and any other public improvements required within and adjacent to the property being platted.
 Engineering plans will include details, profiles, cross sections, and plan views of all public (and in some cases, private) infrastructure required for the development of real property.
 Engineering plans must be at least ninety-five percent (95%) complete (as determined by the City Engineer) before the subdivision plat will be forwarded to the Planning and Zoning Commission for consideration.
 A rights-of-way permit will be required for all work being performed within public rights-of-way or easements.
 (See Permits section) The developer must construct all public improvements, including streetlights and street name signs and other improvements as required.